 BSU Catalog Home | Humanities Program | All-University Courses and Descriptions

-4920 DIRECTED GROUP STUDY (3 credits) When taken as Senior Seminar the following description may apply: An integrative seminar involving readings, discussions, and student presentations centering on the study and articulation of relationships between disciplines.
+492 SENIOR SEMINAR (4 credits).
+An integrative seminar involving readings, discussions, and student presentations centering on the study and articulation of relationships between disciplines.
 A problem, event, movement or concept will be used as the focus of the course.
 Designed for senior year.